NVIDIA/nccl-tests/README.md

 * Test operation
   * `-p,--parallel_init <0/1>` use threads to initialize NCCL in parallel.
 Default : 0.
   * `-c,--check <check iteration count>` perform count iterations, checking correctness of results on each iteration.
 This can be quite slow on large numbers of GPUs.
 Default : 1.
+  * `-B,--bitwise <repeat count>` capture one collective result as a reference, then reinitialize the same input and compare the raw output bits across count additional executions.
+Reports aggregate differences across ranks and repeats, plus the first zero-based repeat, rank, element, and bit that differs.
+This checks repeatability for the generated nccl-tests input; it does not guarantee repeatability for arbitrary application data.
+Default : 0.
   * `-z,--blocking <0/1/2/3>` collective blocking mode.
 Default: 0.
     * `0` : non-blocking (default)
     * `1` : wait and barrier after each inner iteration (`-m`)